 Check out our Educator Resources page to get started!

-Level Up, is a CHW I certification program for high school students (ages 16 and older).
-For the CHW I portion of this after-school program, participants will receive a comprehensive and engaging curriculum that reflects the importance and versatility of Community Health Workers.
+The CHW Certification Program is made for high school students (ages 16 and older).
+For the CHW I portion of this program, participants will receive a comprehensive and engaging curriculum that reflects the importance and versatility of Community Health Workers.
 Additionally, participants will be provided with CE/CME opportunities and other trainings/workshops to supplement their coursework.
 Since this is the next step in the pipeline, this program is open to both rural and Title I students.
-The Level Up participants will be mentored and linked to additional opportunities and like-minded partners to advance their careers and be provided with a pathway towards higher-skilled and/or more specialized healthcare careers.
-To learn more about Level Up, click here.
+The program participants will be mentored and linked to additional opportunities and like-minded partners to advance their careers and be provided with a pathway towards higher-skilled and/or more specialized healthcare careers.
+To learn more about the CHW Certification Program, click here.

 In collaboration with the Office of Statewide Initiatives and the Nevada Health Workforce Research Center, we have created a biennial publication titled Health Care Careers in Nevada highlighting over 70 health care careers, average salaries, job expectations, and educational opportunities throughout the state.